 The Open Meetings Act (OMA) is designed to ensure that Illinois residents have access to their government.
-In 2009, Attorney General Lisa Madigan worked with legislators and a diverse group of individuals and organizations to strengthen the transparency laws in Illinois and hold government more accountable.
 As of January 1, 2010, key changes to the Open Meetings Act have taken effect and provide Illinois residents with a more open and accountable government.